 I’m Randy Ingermanson, publisher of the Advanced Fiction Writing E-zine, the world’s largest-circulation electronic newsletter on how to write fiction.
 I’m known around the world as “the Snowflake Guy” in honor of my “Snowflake method” of designing a novel.
-And I’ve got a new book out, Writing Fiction For Dummies, that brings together just about all the things I’ve been teaching for the last several years on fiction writing.
+And I’ve got a thick book out, Writing Fiction For Dummies, that brings together just about all the things I’ve been teaching for the last 17 years on fiction writing.

 Here are a few of the things you’ll learn in Writing Fiction For Dummies: